JasonEckardt/gamedev/README.md

 # GameDev Showcase

 This repository contains a collection of games I have created, each located in its own folder.
-Game are a work-in-progress.
+Games are a work-in-progress.

 ## Folder Structure

 Each folder in this repository corresponds to a different game.

 # Games